layja13/Bio-Inspired-DCNNs/README.md

 **Author:** Luis Morales Layja
 **Master's Thesis Project**

-## Introduction
+## Introduction and Key Contributions

-This repository contains the code and documentation for the research project regarding the optimization of Bio-Inspired Deep Convolutional Neural Networks.

 This project is built upon the **BioNet** framework developed by [Evans et al. (2022)](https://github.com/bdevans/BioNet).

-### Key Contributions
 The main goal of this project was to extend the VGG-16 architecture with Gabor filters by implementing bio-inspired mechanisms:

 1.  **Retinal Information Bottleneck (RIB):** Simulating the compression of visual information found in the retina.